knobs-dials/pymoodbar/README.md

 By default, moodbar-generate assumes the parameters are filenames - I think I did this to act as a drop-in.

 If you want to recurse into directories, use -r and directory arguments.
 It will then first do a directory treewalk to figure out which files need to be generated (and which stray .mood files could be removed), before it starts generating.
-Yhis can make it slow to start.
+On larger sets this makes it slow to start.

 For futher arguments: